Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Don't Look Now (1973, UK/It.), 110 minutes, D: Nicolas Roeg

 Based on a short story by Daphne De Maurier - a supernatural, mysterious, eerie, psychological thriller about a British couple in Venice.
 Following the tragic, accidental drowning of their daughter, John and Laura Baxter (Donald Sutherland and Julie Christie) travel to Venice where he works on restoring a church, still shattered and haunted by their child's death.
 The film is highlighted by their extended love-making scene while both are dressing for dinner.
 In the off-season resort, they meet two elderly sisters, Wendy and Heather (Hilary Mason and Clelia Matania), one of whom is blind but claims to be psychic.
 She insists that, in visions, she sees the spirit of the Baxters' red-coated daughter, and possesses a message of warning from the dead child.
 While John is skeptical and resistant, he catches a flashing, random glimpse of a red-raincoated 'child' darting around a dark street corner alley - and he sees Laura and the sisters on a funeral gondola drifting down a Venetian canal.
 The film concludes with John racing in pursuit after the red-garbed figure through Venetian alleys, only to be slashed across the throat by the androgynous dwarf figure.
+He falls onto the stone floor and bleeds to death - punctuated by the peals of bells, swirling camera angles, and quick images from earlier in the film.
+John's funeral at a Venetian canal-side church ends the film.

 Enter the Dragon (1973, US/HK), 98 minutes, D: Robert Clouse